pssdc/Traffic-Sign-Classifier/README.md

 ||	Fully connected | input 84, output 43|
 ||RELU ||

-  This architecture improved my validation accuracy from 90% to 96%.
+ In addition to the update in model, I also changed my validation dataset (as explained in #6 under Data preprocessing) This architecture improved my validation accuracy upto 99+%
   Testing accuracy came to 92.8 %

 1. How the model was trained.
 Provide details of the parameters and hyper parameters.